 Finding your health and happiness begins when we are willing to give to ourselves first.
-Behavioral health coach and nutrition Expert Rachel Harvest is here to remind you how to practice self-love and care, so you can positively impact those around you.
+Here’s a reminder on how to practice self-love and care, so you can positively impact those around you.

 Giving yourself love, commitment, and joy are the key to allow your life to blossom.
 When you fill yourself up, it naturally overflows to others who will, in turn, positively impact your life.
 By creating a beautiful positive feedback cycle that has no end, your life will always feel fulfilled.

 Here are 10 simple ways you can begin to give to yourself:

 Make sure there is time for an easy rise, 10 minutes to think and meditate, and a leisurely breakfast to fortify your day.
 Getting ready isn’t to look good.
 It’s about feeling taken care of.
 Practice on a day off to see exactly how much time that takes you and build it into your day.

 2. Take in positive information.

 Choose an uplifting podcast or read an empowering, nurturing book.
 Listen to groovy beats.